-• The Special Purpose Trust Fund is used to account for the portion of Measure C sales tax proceeds (and related disbursements), exclusively restricted for local agencies for the support of regional public transit, local transportation and regional transportation within the County.
-Disbursements of Measure C funds during fiscal year ended June 30, 2018, were made to the 15 cities within the County and the County of Fresno along with the FAX, Clovis Transit, FCRTA, and the Fresno COG.
+• The Special Purpose Trust Fund is used to account for the portion of Measure C sales tax proceeds (and related disbursements) exclusively restricted for local agencies for the support of regional public transit, local transportation and regional transportation within the County.
+Disbursements of Measure C funds during fiscal year ended June 30, 2020, were made to the 15 cities within the County and the County of Fresno along with the FAX, Clovis Transit, FCRTA, and the Fresno COG.
 This fund is omitted from the government-wide financial statements as its purpose is not for the benefit of the Authority.
-This fund maintains a negative net position as funds are spent in advance of Measure C sales tax proceeds.